HL7/bser/input/pagecontent/referral_service_request_feedback_resources.md

 ### Referral Service Request Feedback Clinical Statements

 Each referral use case requires that certain information items accompany the service request feedback as supporting information.
-The information items are supporting information for one or more referral use case.
-The following table indicates how service request feedback supporting information items are allocated to referral use cases.
+The following table indicates how referral feedback supporting information items are allocated to the BSeR referral use cases.

 <table style="width:100%" border="1">
     <thead>